Logical understanding is still paramount in any note-taking; Convenience is the queen in note-takingTake Notes Guide

 - As a bookmarking tool with labels

-Jot often with or without Pins and Background covers
+Jot often with or without Pins and Background colors or covers

 Jotting down our ideas including important ones is the point of note-taking, and Google Keep helps us to do that very well.
 It is designed to quickly take notes and with Pins, our top most recent notes appear at the top of the page so it can remind us of what tasks to finish up.